getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 - The `flatten` export has been removed.
 There is no replacement.
 - The `urlEncode` method has been removed.
 There is no replacement.
 - The `getDomElement` method has been removed.
 There is no replacement.
+- The `Request` type has been removed.
+Use `RequestEventData` type instead.

 ### `@sentry/browser`